 There is limited protection in New Zealand for employees if all or part of the business they work for is sold or transferred.
-Employees in several specified sectors, such as cleaners and caterers, have a statutory right to transfer their employment on the same terms and conditions to the new owner of the business (unless that owner does not have any employees or has 19 employees or less, in which case exemptions may apply).
-Other employees have no such right, although their employment agreement must contain a clause setting out what steps the employer will take to protect the employees' rights in such a situation.
+Employees in several specified sectors, such as cleaners and caterers, have a statutory right to transfer their employment on the same terms and conditions to the new owner of the business.
+Other employees have no such right to transfer, although their employment agreement must contain a clause setting out what steps the employer will take to protect the employees' rights in such a situation.